MATRIX-feather/BoneMeal/README.md

 - Allows you to duplicate flowers (dandelion, poppy, etc.) using bone meal
 - Allows using bone meal on sugar cane to make it grows taller
 - Make lava generates Cobbled Deepslate below y0
+- Makes it possible to open shulker boxes on your hand without placing them down!

 ## Dependencies
 * A Paper 1.20.2 Server